MIT-Senseable-City-Lab/flatburn-lte/firmware/README.md

 - *cityscanner_config.h* main config file, needs to be updated before flashing
 - *main.h* the program startpoint, should not be modified
 - *cityscanner class* handles operation modes (more below)
-- *CitySense class* manages data acquisition for environemental sensors (air quality, etc)
+- *CitySense class* manages data acquisition for environmental sensors (air quality, etc)
 - *CityVitals class* acquires telemetry data (battery status, solar energy production, etc)
-- *CityStore class* manages storing data on the SDcard, dumping data over TCP and over Particle Publish methods
+- *CityStore class* manages storing data on the SD card, dumping data over USB
 - *MotionService class* used to send the device to sleep when the vehicle is not moving
-- *LocationService class* provides gps data to other classes (e.g. CityStore)
+- *LocationService class* provides GPS data to other classes (e.g. CityStore)

 ## Operation modes
 - *IDLE* sensors off, provides only telemetry data
-- *REALTIME* logs data onto the SD card and send it in real time (via Particle publish)
+- *REALTIME* logs data onto the SD card
-- *LOGGING* buffer data onto the SD card and send multiple records upon request (via TCP)
+- *LOGGING* buffer data onto the SD card and send multiple records upon request (via USB)
-- *PWRSAVE* like LOGGING but keeping the cellular modem OFF
+- *PWRSAVE* like LOGGING but in low power mode

 #### Payload